thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 # Server Name Indication {#sni}

-This specification mandates the implementation of the Server Name Indication (SNI) extension.
-Where privacy requirements require it, the ECH (Encrypted Client Hello) extension {{?I-D.ietf-tls-esni}} prevents an on-path attacker to determine the domain name the client is trying to connect to.
+This specification mandates the implementation of the Server Name Indication (SNI) extension for IoT devices acting as clients.

-Since the Encrypted Client Hello extension requires use of Hybrid Public Key Encryption (HPKE) {{?RFC9180}} and additional protocols require further protocol exchanges and cryptographic operations, there is a certain overhead associated with this privacy feature.
+Where privacy requirements necessitate it, the ECH (Encrypted Client Hello) extension {{?RFC9849}} prevents an on-path attacker from determining the domain name the client is trying to connect to.
+Since the ECH extension requires the use of Hybrid Public Key Encryption (HPKE) {{?RFC9180}}, and additional protocols require further protocol exchanges and cryptographic operations, there is a certain overhead associated with this privacy feature.
+Note that in industrial IoT deployments, the use of ECH may be disabled because network administrators routinely inspect the SNI to detect malicious behavior.

-Note that in industrial IoT deployments the use of ECH may be disabled because network administrators inspect the SNI to detect malicious behaviour.
+Furthermore, to avoid leaking DNS lookups to network inspection altogether, additional protocols are needed, including DNS-over-HTTPS (DoH) {{?RFC8484}}, DNS-over-TLS (DoT) {{?RFC7858}}, and DNS-over-QUIC (DoQ) {{?RFC9250}}.

-Besides, to avoid leaking DNS lookups from network inspection altogether further protocols are needed, including DNS-over-HTTPS (DoH) {{?RFC8484}}, DNS-over-TLS (DoT) {{?RFC7858}} and DNS-over-QUIC (DoQ) {{?RFC9250}}.
+Where IoT devices are accepting (D)TLS connections (i.e., they are acting as a server), it is unlikely that there will be a useful name placed into the SNI by the connecting client.
+Since an IoT server cannot rely on a client to provide a correct SNI, it MAY ignore it.

-Where IoT devices are accepting (D)TLS connections, i.e., they are acting as a server, it is unlikely that there will be a useful name that can go into the SNI.
-In general, the use of SNI for the purpose of virtual hosting on constrained IoT devices is rare.
-The IoT device cannot depend on a client providing a correct SNI, and so it MAY ignore the extension when SNI is not used for virtual hosting.
-This implies that IoT devices cannot do name-based virtual hosting of TLS connections.
-In the unlikely event that an IoT device has multiple servers responding with different server certificates, the server SHOULD use different IP addresses or port numbers.
+In the rare event that an IoT device has multiple server instances responding with different server certificates, the device SHOULD use different IP addresses or port numbers rather than relying on SNI.

 # Maximum Fragment Length Negotiation {#record_size_limit}

 The Maximum Fragment Length Negotiation (MFL) extension has been superseded by the Record Size Limit (RSL) extension {{!RFC8449}}.
 Implementations in